-For more details see the Special Promotions for Magento 2 extension page.
+For more details see how the Special Promotions for Magento 2 extension works.

 Add 16 additional promo actions to your default cart price rules.
 Run numerous promotions to easily attract customers with new irresistible offers and increase sales.

 General rules of working with coupons:

 What is the difference between product conditions in the Actions tab and in the Conditions tab?

 Conditions in the 'Conditions' tab control when the rule will be applied.
 For example, if the Subtotal has reached a certain value or if there are some specific products in the cart.

 Conditions on the Actions tab control to which products discount will be applied.
 For example, you can restrict discount application on the product from only a certain category.

 Check Special Options Values - If the option is set to 'Yes' the custom options for the rule conditions will be enabled.
 Thus, you can use the ‘Custom option SKU’ condition, for example, to trigger a discount rule only when a particular Special Option was selected for a product.
 See the example of custom options below.

 Skip Items with Special Price - Set this option to ‘Yes’, if you don't want to apply coupons and shopping cart price rules to the products with a special price.